ministryofjustice/send-legal-mail-to-prisons/smoke_tests/README.md

 If the tests fail you can check the video produced in directory `/tmp/slm-smoke-test-local/videos`.

-## Running in CircleCI
+## Running in GitHub Actions

-Smoke tests have been configured for dev and preprod and these can be found in `.circleci/config.yml` under job `run_smoke_test` which are run as part of the `build_test_deploy` pipeline.
+Smoke tests have been configured for dev and preprod and these can be found in `.github/workflows/smoke_tests.yml` under job `smoke_test_dev` and `smoke_test_preprod` which are run as part of the build pipeline.

 ### Running locally against dev or preprod